GUEST POST from Kaylee White

 The easiest way to get started is to find templates to use (the experts on the Trello blog have created some amazing templates).
 If you’re looking for wedding boards, here are a couple.
 If you want help creating a goal board, here’s a blog post with a template you can copy.

 I got a launch board and yearly planning board from Lupita Santana.
 She’s offering them to you after you sign up for her newsletter list.
 I’m on one of her boards almost every day!
 Do yourself a favor and go get a copy of any of the amazing boards she’s created.
-I created a template board for your business to help you get organized.

 This is the hardest part.
 I don’t know how many notebooks, planners, tools, and software I’ve spent time setting up because I was sure it was finally going to get me to the place I knew I wanted to be.
 I am still not there, and it’s not because the notebooks and tools were bad.
 It’s not because they were wrong.
 It’s because I never used them after I set them up.